Ares-Developers/Ares-docs/new/teamretaliate.rst

 :tagdef:`[General]TeamRetaliate=boolean`
   Whether teams are allowed to retaliate if a member is attacked and not killed immediately.
 Defaults to :value:`no`.

-.. index:: AI; Team retaliates if a member is attacked

 .. versionadded:: 0.7